librairy/KGQA/README.md

     pip install setuptools_rust
     python setup.py install
     `````
-1. Compile and Intall the `transformers` from Huggingface:
+1. Compile and install the `transformers` module from Huggingface:
     ````
     pip install git+https://github.com/huggingface/transformers
     `````
-1. Install and update final requirements
+1. And finally, install `torch` and `keras`
     ````
     pip install flatbuffers
     pip install keras==2.6.0
-    ````
-1. And finally, install `torch`
-    ````
 		pip install torch
     ````

-## Quick start
+## Service start-up

-		1. Run the service (`runserver` for development mode and `runprodserver` for production mode ):
+1. Once the environment is ready, just execute the following command (`runserver` for development mode and `runprodserver` for production mode ):
     ```
     python manage.py runserver
     ```
 1. It may take some minutes to load some external resources.
 The following logs will appear when everything is ready:

     ```
     Answering for predictions without further training.
     Loaded
     Ready to answer question from Wikidata in english:
      * Serving Flask app "application.app" (lazy loading)
      * Environment: production
         WARNING: This is a development server.
 Do not use it in a production deployment.
         Use a production WSGI server instead.
      * Debug mode: off
      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```